Vectornator vs Affinity Designer

-Most importantly, their investors share their belief of creating a great product that everyone loves.
+Most importantly, their investors share their belief in creating a great product that everyone loves.

 The other milestones they have yet to reach are to introduce the convenience and ingenuity of real-time collaboration when working in the app.

-In the long run, they aim to dominate the graphic design in the global arena.
+In the long run, they aim to dominate graphic design in the global arena.

 It has raised $5 million in funding and launched Vectornator in MacOS.

 In contrast, previously, it was just available for iPhone and iPad devices.

 This app was built for use with an iPad.